-The Maryland State Department of Education participated in a national project in partnership with the National Governors Association (NGA) and the Council of Chief State School Officers (CCSSO) to help develop a policy agenda designed to improve the quality of the childcare and early childhood education workforce.
+The Maryland State Department of Education was tasked by the Kirwin Commission to join a national project in partnership with the National Governors Association (NGA) and the Council of Chief State School Officers (CCSSO) to help develop a policy agenda designed to improve the quality of the childcare and early childhood education workforce.
 Maryland joined eight other states to include: Arkansas, California, Delaware, Hawaii, Illinois, Michigan, Montana, North Carolina, and Pennsylvania.

-Through the project, the NGA Center for Best Practices in Education Division and CCSSO provided technical assistance and grants for the development of policy.
+Through the project, the National Governors Association Center for Best Practices in Education Division and Council of Chief State School Officers provided technical assistance and grants for the development of policy.
 Maryland and the other states involved in the project received support to develop and carry out action plans focused on one or more specific state policy priorities related to improving their early care and education workforce.
 The project received funding from the W.K.
 Kellogg Foundation, the Alliance for Early Success, the Foundation for Child Development, and the Bill and Melinda Gates Foundation.